bsoist/labs/css/README.md

 This can be a little tricky, but we'll experiment a bit.

-First, let's put borders around the paragraphs and change the background color so we can see what's happening.
+First, let's put borders around the paragraphs so we can see what's happening.

 ```
 p {
     border: solid #ffffff;
-    background: rgb(20, 55, 32);
 }
 ```